felixamerbauer/business_process_sonification/README.md

 # Business Process Sonification
 A multimodal tool combining sonification and visualization for ex post process mining and process analysis using XES event logs.

+There is also a functionally similar version of the tool that integrates itself as package/plugin in the process mining tool ProM (http://www.promtools.org/).

+For more details and instructions how to use the package/plugin for ProM see also the project homepage (http://cs.univie.ac.at/wst/forschung/projekte/projekt/infproj/1063/).

 ## Authors
 * Faculty of Computer Science University of Vienna, Austria
   * Felix Amerbauer